nshmura/dsio/README.md

 **This tool is under development.
 Please use in your own risk.**

 ### Features
-- Bulk upsert entities in CSV and YAML file.
+- Bulk upsert entities from CSV and YAML file.
 - Query by GQL from command line.

 ### Motivation